Education providers can access useful information and resources that will help them to deliver a successful ESOL

 The ELLP Pathway Years 1-8 is an optional, supplementary resource to support the English Language Learning Progressions.

 - It assists primary and intermediate teachers to plan appropriate teaching for English language learners.
 Secondary teachers of learners working up to ELLP Stage 3 may also find it useful.

 - This resource provides an overview of the ELLP stages, focus questions and ideas for better knowing and supporting learners, and links to a range of useful resources.

-The ELLP Pathway Student Agency Record is a simplified version of the resource for use by learners and teachers to promote student agency and to help plan next learning steps.
+The ELLP Pathway Student Agency Record is a simplified version of the resource for use by learners and teachers to promote student agency and to help plan the next learning steps.

 - These folders and CDs offer key programming guidelines for beginning to advanced English language learners.